 Yoga can help to reduce menstrual cramps by relaxing the nervous system, balancing our endocrine system, and increasing the flow of blood and oxygen to the reproductive organs.

 - Exercise daily!
 Exercise helps to enhance endocrine function by improving hormone metabolism and regulating hormone production.
 It also helps balance your blood sugar levels.
 Furthermore, exercise reduces cortisol levels and releases all the tension and stress stored in your body.

 - Swap to a menstrual cup!
-A menstrual cup is a bell-shaped cup that gives you a comfortable, safe, odourless and eco-friendly way to manage your flow for up to 12 hours a day.
-It’s made from hospital-grade silicone and is completely safe, reusable and lasts for several years.
-Menstrual cups are also chemical, latex and BPA free.
-This means less time and money spent on feminine care products and less rubbish for planet earth.
+A menstrual cup is a bell-shaped cup that gives you a comfortable, safe, odourless, and eco-friendly way to manage your flow for up to 12 hours daily.
+It’s made from hospital-grade silicone and is completely safe, reusable, and lasts for several years.
+Menstrual cups are also chemical, latex, and BPA-free.
+This means less time and money spent on feminine care products and less rubbish for planet Earth.
 Also, many women report a lighter flow and less pain when using a cup compared to tampons.

 - Reduce your exposure to endocrine-disrupting chemicals (EDCs).
 EDCs mimic or partly mimic naturally occurring hormones in the body like oestrogens (the female sex hormone), androgens (the male sex hormone), and thyroid hormones, potentially causing overstimulation.
 For tips on how to reduce your exposure to EDCs, check out this article.

 You need not contend with menstrual cramps every time you get your monthly period.
 With the right combination of a whole-food diet, exercise, healthy lifestyle practices and natural pain relief solutions, you can attain better hormone balance each and every single day of your monthly cycle!